• Home

 • Credit Inquiries

 Some people read all the advice we give here but still think they might need or want a third party to help them repair their credit.
-Here’s what you need to know–do NOT use ANY credit repair company that asks you to pay up front, or that promises they can remove accurate negative credit information from your account.
+Here’s what you need to know–do NOT use ANY credit repair company that asks you to pay upfront, or that promises they can remove accurate negative credit information from your account.

 They cannot.
 Accurate credit data must remain on your report for a minimum amount of time and no amount of disputing or contesting will change that.
 No credit repair agency can legally remove accurate data from your credit reports.
 Do not be fooled.